|

 you need.

-done to a home, the less you're going to have to pay for it.
+Almost any home you look at will have room for improvement.
+But the more that needs to be done to a home, the less you're going to have to pay for it.
 HUD Homes, because they're sold in

 "as-is" condition, can often be a great, affordable opportunity for the fixer-upper.
 Many are in